 Greek mountain tea, also known as shepherd tea, has been drunk in Greece for centuries.
 Depending on the region it is made from one of the 150 different species of the plant Sideritis.

-The wild-seed-grown plants are placed in the prepared and bio-cultivated soil after a three-month growth period.
+The wild-seed-grown plants are placed in the prepared and organic-cultivated soil after a three-month growth period.
 But then it takes another two years until the plants in the lean karst soil have developed sufficient root system.
 Only in the 3rd year of the mountain tea starts to flower and can be harvested for another five years.